-We are recruiting (Lecturers, Senior Lecturers, Readers) with the deadline of the first
+We are recruiting now (Lecturers, Senior Lecturers, Readers) with the deadline 3rd January 2014.

 Please visit Jobs details